brandonliu/ros/Arsenic/arsenic_logistic_building_tv.md

     #> [1] 0.575

-Log score for model with constant prediction equal to the proportion of households who switched.
+Log score for model with a constant prediction equal to the proportion of households who switched.

 ``` r
 log(switch_prop) * sum(wells$switch) + log(1 - switch_prop) * sum(!wells$switch)